 Graduation and Retention Rates: Find Out if Anyone Sticks Around

-At Argosy University - Hawaii, 3 undergraduates were scheduled to complete their degree in 2015.
-Did they?
+Of the undergraduates at Argosy University - Hawaii that were scheduled to complete their degree in 2016, how many were able to do so on time?
 Let's find out...

 Below You'll Find: